 Have you identified a counterfeiter?

+You should immediately challenge the counterfeiter.
 Start by negotiating amicably.
 Presentation of your property title may put an end to any hint of counterfeiting or lead to an agreement between the parties (a license agreement, for example).
 If the counterfeiter persists, request the intervention of specialised services (customs, industrial property consultants, specialised lawyers, etc.) that will help you enforce your rights.

- For any questions, please contact your national patent office or institution in charge of dealing with counterfeiters.
+For any questions, please contact your national patent office or institution in charge of dealing with counterfeiters.<Anstrich streichen>

 Links on organisations: